Simulating Noisy Variational Quantum Algorithms: A Polynomial Approach

-\item We begin by selecting $s_L$.
-In order to ensure that $\Tr{Hs_L}\neq0$, $s_L$ can only be selected from Pauli words in $H$.
-Owing to the assumption that Hamiltonian $H$ is a linear combination of Pauli words in Polynomial size of $n$, there are at most $\mathrm{Poly}(n)$ cases for $s_L$.
+The back-propagation process for searching Pauli paths is as follows: \begin{enumerate} \item We begin by selecting $s_L$.
+In order to ensure that $\Tr{Os_L}\neq0$, $s_L$ can only be selected from Pauli words in $O$.
+Owing to the assumption that observable $O$ is a linear combination of Pauli words in Polynomial size of $n$, there are at most $\mathrm{Poly}(n)$ cases for $s_L$.
 The time and space complexity of enumerating $s_L$ are $\order{\mathrm{Poly}(n)}$.

 \item For each case of $s_L$, the next step is to explore all potential $s_{L-1}$.
-There are at most $\abs{s_L}$ non-identity elements in $\{s_{L}|_\g{\sigma_{L,j}}\} \cup \{s_{L}|_\g{V_{L,k}}\} \cup \{s_{L}|_{I_{L}}\}$, corresponding to at most $\abs{s_L}$ non-identity elements in $\{s_{L-1}|_\g{\sigma_{L,j}}\} \cup \{s_{L-1}|_\g{V_{L,k}}\} \cup \{s_{L-1}|_{I_{L}}\}$.
-Furthermore, each element has at most two potential candidates, resulting in at most $2^\abs{s_L}$ cases for $s_{L-1}$.
-In addition, we need to eliminate the cases in which $\abs{s_{L}}+\abs{s_{L-1}}> M-(L-1)$.
-The time complexity of enumerating $s_{L-1}$ for a given $s_L$ is $\order{n2^{\abs{s_L}}}$ and the space complexity is $\order{n}$.
+There are at most $\abs{s_L}_H$ non-identity elements in $\{s_{L}|_\g{\sigma_{L,j}}\} \cup \{s_{L}|_\g{V_{L,k}}\} \cup \{s_{L}|_{I_{L}}\}$, corresponding to at most $\abs{s_L}_H$ non-identity elements in $\{s_{L-1}|_\g{\sigma_{L,j}}\} \cup \{s_{L-1}|_\g{V_{L,k}}\} \cup \{s_{L-1}|_{I_{L}}\}$.
+Furthermore, each element has at most two potential candidates, resulting in at most $2^\abs{s_L}_H$ cases for $s_{L-1}$.
+In addition, we need to eliminate the cases in which $\abs{s_{L}}_H+\abs{s_{L-1}}_H> M-(L-1)$.
+The time complexity of enumerating $s_{L-1}$ for a given $s_L$ is $\order{n2^{\abs{s_L}_H}}$ and the space complexity is $\order{n}$.